enspiral/os-book/en/CONTRIBUTING.md

 When you are ready to get feedback create a pull request on Github for merging your branch into draft.
 If you haven't made a pull request before feel free to ask one of the other authors to pair with you on it.

 ##Help

+[Github for everyone](https://training.github.com/kit/courses/github-for-everyone.html) has a great overview of git and Github.

-Reach out to <joshua@enspiral.com> if you need help with anything
+Feel free to reach out to <joshua@enspiral.com> if you need help with anything